madanyc/workfront-learn.en/help/manage-resources/scenario-planner/adjust-job-role-budget-and-cost-information-in-the-scenario-planner.md

 ---
 title: Update Plan Information in [!DNL Scenario Planner]
-description: Learn how to change or update job role, budget, or cost information after a plan or initiative is created in the [!DNL Adobe Workfront] [!DNL Scenario Planner].
+description: Learn how to change or update job role, budget, or cost information after a plan or initiative is created in the [!DNL Scenario Planner].
 feature: Resource Management
 type: Tutorial
 role: Leader, User